unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Examples

 Detailed usages of this command are [described in the Unikname Help Center](https://docs.unikname.com/3-unikname-connect/howto-get-unikname-trust-certificate-organization).

+#### Network cost

+Network fees: 1 UNS by default.
+Can be adjusted with `--fee` parameter.

+Service Provider cost: none.

 ### `delegate:vote` <Badge text="breaking 4.0.0" type="warning" />